coatesap/day-rate-expense-generator/README.md

 ## Todo

 The following features would be desirable:
-1. Error logging/reporting
+- [ ] Error logging/reporting
-1. Checking that an identical expense doesn't already exist (to allow the script to be re-run if necessary)
+- [ ] Check that an identical expense doesn't already exist (to allow the script to be re-run if necessary)